 The publishing attorney’s own bio recites that he “has given lectures to fellow attorneys on landlord-tenant law.”
 Lectured attorneys may incorporate templates from the lecturer’s firm into their own practices.
 The propagation through the legal-professional network is the most attenuated channel but the most operationally significant: an attorney executing the template carries professional indicia of regularity that a pro-se landlord does not.

-A successful five-year multi-county audit, executed against the methodology at Section IV, would produce the following measurable outputs:
+A successful five-year multi-county audit, executed against the methodology at Section D, would produce the following measurable outputs:

 The seven outputs together give a reviewing body an empirical floor for the propagation-footprint question.
 The plaintiff offers no estimate of what the floor will be when measured.
 The number is unknown.
+The publisher does, however, supply one self-stated figure relevant to scale: his county landing pages advertise 75,000+ cases handled over 47 years.
+That figure is the firm’s own count, not an audit result, but it bounds the order of magnitude of the template-application population the audit would measure.
 The plaintiff asserts only that the question is tractable, the methodology is straightforward, and the public interest in the answer is sufficient to warrant the audit.